Aspartate—prephenate aminotransferase

-Thus, the two substrates of this enzyme are L-arogenate and oxaloacetate, whereas its two products are prephenate and L-aspartate.
+The two substrates of this enzyme are L-arogenic acid (shown in its carboxylate form) and oxaloacetic acid.
+Its products are prephenic acid and L-aspartic acid.

 This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
 The systematic name of this enzyme class is L-arogenate:oxaloacetate aminotransferase.
 Other names in common use include prephenate transaminase (ambiguous), PAT (ambiguous), prephenate aspartate aminotransferase, and L-aspartate:prephenate aminotransferase.